 a.
 My covenant was with him: God promised Levi that his descendants would be scattered in Israel.
 This was turned into a wonderful blessing when Levi was designated as the priestly tribe and the priests were sprinkled throughout Israel.

 b.
-So he feared Me: God uses Levi as an example for the priests in the days of Malachi.
-Levi is shown to be an example of:
+So he feared Me: God used Levi as an example for the priests in the days of Malachi.
+Levi was shown to be an example of:

-· Preserving and promoting God’s Word: Should keep knowledge, and people should seek the law from his mouth
+· Preserving and promoting God’s word: God’s servant should keep knowledge, and people should seek the law from his mouth.

 3. (8-9) Contrast between the ideal and the real.

 a.
-You have departed from the way: The priests should have held the word of God in knowledge, reverence, and obedience.
+You have departed from the way: The priests should have kept the word of God with knowledge, reverence, and obedience.
 Instead, they departed from the way and therefore caused many to stumble at the law.

 b.
 Therefore I also have made you contemptible and base before all the people: Because the priests of Malachi’s day fell so far short of God’s ideal for them, the people held them in contempt.